-If you haven't yet, connect your Qwiic OpenLog to the computer via a 3.3V FTDI board using the silkscreen labels as reference.
+If you haven't yet, connect your OpenLog to the computer via an FTDI board.
 Please double check the example circuit if you are not sure how to do this properly.
-For a secure connection, you will need solder headers to the FTDI pins.
+You will likely need to solder headers to the FTDI pins in order to access them.
 See our soldering tutorial if you need help here.
-Otherwise, you can simply apply pressure to the male headers at an angle.
-As long as you have contact between the FTDI and Qwiic OpenLog, code can still be uploaded.